 Employers cannot discriminate or wrongfully terminate employees based upon gender, race, religion, sexual orientation, medical condition, military service, national origin and other issues, even in at-will employment states.

-Likewise, employers may not terminate employees who have been injured on the job and decide to file for workers' compensation benefits; employees who report violations of public policy to state or federal agencies; or terminate employees who are covered by contractual protections.
+Likewise, employers may not terminate employees who have been injured on the job and decide to file for workers' compensation benefits, employees who report violations of public policy to state or federal agencies or employees who are covered by contractual protections.

 Our firm provides legal protection for individuals who have been wrongfully terminated in California.
 We have recovered substantial verdicts and settlements for our clients.

-Learn more information about your employment rights in California.
+Learn more about your employment rights in California.
 Contact us and schedule a free initial consultation.
 Talk with a lawyer about what we can do to protect you.
-Call our office at 213-553-9200 or toll free at 800-641-5548.
+Call our office at 213-553-9200 or toll free at 213-550-5503.